Alfresco/docs-alfresco/salesforce/latest/using/community.md

       ![lightning-externally-select]({% link salesforce/images/lightning-externally-select.png %})

-You will see a **Successfully Shared Accounts Externally** message.
-The result of the performed actions is that when the community member logs into Salesforce they will see the case in their **All Open Cases** list.
+You will see a **Salesforce Community Member Access** message.
+The result of the performed actions is that when the Community Member logs into Salesforce they will see the case in their **All Open Cases** list.

 ## Salesforce Classic